EDGAR (34 CFR PART 86)

-In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226, the Board of Regents of Waldorf College has established the following policies and awareness program to ensure a drug-free campus environment for Waldorf students and employees.
+In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226, the Board of Regents of Waldorf University has established the following policies and awareness program to ensure a drug-free campus environment for Waldorf students and employees.

 Waldorf prohibits the unlawful manufacture, distribution, dispensing, possession or use of illicit drugs and alcohol by students and employees while on the college campus or in the immediate vicinity thereof, at any college function, on any college trip, or when in any way representing the college.

 As a condition of employment, employees are given a copy of the Drug-Free Workplace statement and must abide by the terms therein.
 In addition, employees must notify the employer of any criminal drug statute conviction no later than five days after such conviction.

 The dangers of drug abuse in the workplace include, but are not limited to: personal addiction, physical and emotional injury to self and/or co-workers, and decreased job performance which could result in damage or destruction of college property.

 Waldorf recognizes its duty to address problems of drug use in such a manner as to safeguard to the greatest extent possible its capacity to carry out its educational mission with Christian concern.
 Consequently, while discipline will be taken, Waldorf's interest goes beyond a disciplinary response to the problem.
 Therefore, Waldorf will provide educational and informational help about drugs and the danger of their use and will require the use of counseling services and/or chemical dependency services that are available.